tkiat/my-writings-public/blog/software/firmware/libreboot-upgrade.md

 # Libreboot: How to Upgrade

-I upgraded my Libreboot to a new release: 20210522.
 Once installed, it is easy to upgrade Libreboot.
+One day I saw the announcement of the new version, namely 20210522, so I decided to upgrade it.

  Use this to test if your system is ready

 ```bash
 $ flashrom -p internal